jalmeroth/sonoff-th-ds18x/README.md

-# Homie-Sonoff
+# sonoff-th-ds18x
-Sonoff with DHT sensor using the Homie-ESP8266 MQTT framework
+Run ITEAD Sonoff TH with DS18B20 sensor using the Homie-ESP8266 MQTT framework